-In the gastronomic event which was held in Golden Hall, Athens, we talked about the importance of chosing organic products over conventional ones, we presented the excellent quality organic products B by Nadia Boule and we cooked with chef Haris Bonanos a great dish: pasta salad with vegetables, peppers, mushrooms, sun-dried tomatoes, lime, organic extra virgin olive-oil and refined sugar-free spread with orange, goji-berries and asteroid anise.
+In the framework of the gastronomic festival held in Golden Hall, we talked about the value of Greek organic products, we presented the excellent quality organic products B by Nadia Boule and we cooked with chef Haris Bonanos a great dish: pasta salad with vegetables, peppers, mushrooms, sun-dried tomatoes, lime, organic extra virgin olive-oil and lime dressing, organic virgin olive oil and orange pepper, gobi-beri and aniseed asteroids.

 Following a healthy diet is not just about avoiding unhealthy and junk food, but also means taking all the necessary nutrients in anything we consume on a daily basis.

 The nutritional value of organic food is an indisputable fact.
-An organic product is grown and processed without the use of synthetic fertilizers, insecticides, herbicides, fungicides, antibiotics and synthetic hormones.
+A biological-organic product is grown and processed without the use of synthetic fertilizers, insecticides, herbicides, fungicides, antibiotics and synthetic hormones.
 Still, legislation on organic food prohibits additional preservatives or enrichment with synthetic dyes and additives.

 According to scientific studies carried out in recent years, organically grown foods have a a higher content in vitamins, calcium, magnesium, phosphorus, iron and low quantity in mercury.
 Organic products, in addition to their higher content of vitamins and minerals, also have a higher content in flavonoids , antioxidants that are produced by plants in response to environmental pressures from competing plants or insects.
 The antibiotics and pesticides that are used in the production of conventional products influence the production of these protective elements, resulting in much smaller amounts of these valuable antioxidants in the product.